HuangQiang/QALSH_Mem/README.md

 bash run_all.sh
 ```

-A gentle reminder is that when running QALSH or QALSH<sup>+</sup>, since they need the ground truth results for evaluation, please first run `-alg 0` to get the ground truth results.
+A gentle reminder is that when running QALSH and QALSH<sup>+</sup>, since they need the ground truth results for evaluation, please run `-alg 0` to get the ground truth results first.

 ### Step 3.
 Parameter Settings

 Finally, if you would like to use this package for *c*-ANNS over other datasets, you may want to get more information about the parameters and know how to set them effectively.

-Based on our experience when we conduct the experiments, we now discuss some tricks to set up the parameters, i.e., `lf`, `L`, `M`, `p`, `z`, and `c`.
+Based on our experience when we conducted the experiments, we now share some tricks on setting up the parameters, i.e., `lf`, `L`, `M`, `p`, `z`, and `c`.
 The illustration of the parameters are as follows.

 ```bash
   -alg    integer    options of algorithms (0 - 3)